solvebio/solvebio-python/README.md

 `--vault` and `--path` arguments.
 The `--dataset` argument is now just a
 name:

 ```
 create-dataset --capacity=small --vault=test --path=/  test-dataset
 ```

+7. Removal of DatasetCommit approval.
+The `auto_approve`, `is_approved` and
+`approved_by` attributes have been removed.
+The `/approve` endpoint has also been removed.
+All commits will be approved automatically.

 Vault Browsing
 --------------